nent/nent/tag-rename.md

 ## Tag Changes

-Perform these changes in this order:
+Perform these changes in this order, for HTML, SCSS/CSS and Liquid files:

 ### 1) Routing